Request Information

 ENGLISH 8A

 In this course, students will read and analyze literary and informational texts.
-These texts will come from a number of genres and a number of sources, including short stories, novels, myths, poems, magazine articles, and autobiographies.
-Through the presentation of these types of reading selections, the course demonstrates ways to understand explicit and implicit information, theme, central idea, and figurative language.
-They read the novel The Call of the Wild and short stories, such as “The Lottery,” “A Sound of Thunder,” and “The Tell-Tale Heart.”
+These texts will come from several genres and sources, including short stories, novels, myths, poems, magazine articles, and autobiographies.
+The course demonstrates how to understand explicit and implicit information, themes, central ideas, and figurative language through the presentation of these reading selections.
+They read the novel The Call of the Wild and short stories such as “The Lottery,” “A Sound of Thunder,” and “The Tell-Tale Heart.”
 They examine informational texts to better their understanding of the Yukon, the Klondike Gold Rush, dog sledding, and wolves.
-They will learn about basics in grammar, usage, and punctuation, including phrases and clauses, sentence structures, ellipses, dashes, and commas.
-Students will learn the elements of a fictional narrative in order to plan, create, write, revise, and edit their own fictional narrative.
+They will learn about grammar, usage, and punctuation basics, including phrases and clauses, sentence structures, ellipses, dashes, and commas.
+Students will learn the elements of a fictional narrative to plan, create, write, revise, and edit their own fictional narrative.
 In addition, they encounter numerous infographics and videos that build on the instruction.

 ENGLISH 8B

-In this course, students focus on learning reading skills based on both literary and informational texts.
-These texts come from several genres and from a number of sources, including short stories, novels, poems, Internet articles, and political speeches.
+In this course, students focus on reading skills based on literary and informational texts.
+These texts come from several genres and sources, including short stories, novels, poems, Internet articles, and political speeches.
 The course’s reading selections demonstrate ways to understand explicit and implicit information, theme, central idea, and figurative language, among other ideas and concepts. parts of the novels Fahrenheit 451, Hatchet, and Black Beauty, as well as short stories such as “How the World Was Saved,” “Harrison Bergeron,” and “All Summer in a Day.”
-Students will examine informational texts to better their understanding of global warming and its effect on Earth, the role the fast-food industry plays in our lives, the widespread presence of corn in the food we eat, and the ways sleep affects the ability of students to learn, among other topics.
-In addition, they will learn about basics in grammar, usage, and punctuation, and informational and argument writing.
-Through the lessons provided in this course, students will master techniques that help them achieve a deeper appreciation of texts and writing.
+Students will examine informational texts to better their understanding of global warming and its effect on Earth, the fast-food industry’s role in our lives, the widespread presence of corn in the food we eat, and the ways sleep affects the ability of students to learn, among other topics.
+In addition, they will learn about basics in grammar, usage, punctuation, and informational and argument writing.
+Through this course’s lessons, students will master techniques that help them better appreciate texts and writing.
 Numerous infographics and videos help build on the instruction.

 MATH 8A